nemac/climate-explorer/README.md

-# Regional Data Viewer
+# Climate Explorer

-Regional Data Viewer is an interactive map application built on top of mapLite and displays real-time data from each station selected.
+Climate Explorer is an interactive map application built on top of mapLite and displays real-time data from each station selected.

 ## Dependencies